idia640/presentations/week07/PITCHME.md

 ---

-## The orator persuades by means of his hearers, when they are roused to emotion by his speech; for the judgements we deliver are not the same when we are influenced by joy or sorrow, love or hate
+*The orator persuades by means of his hearers, when they are roused to emotion by his speech; for the judgements we deliver are not the same when we are influenced by joy or sorrow, love or hate.*

 Aristotle, Rhetorica, I, II.5

 Note: